First-Time Felony Charge: What Actually Happens

 Diversion Programs.
 Complete a program (community service, classes, treatment) and your charges are dismissed.
 Record stays clean.

 Deferred Adjudication.
 Plead guilty, but the conviction isn't entered if you complete probation.
-Charge dismissed at the end.
+Charge dismissed at the end — but know what happens if you violate those probation terms before you agree to them.

 Charge Reduction.
 Prosecutors will often reduce a felony to a misdemeanor for first-time offenders — especially when the defense shows it's prepared to fight.